 Right now, he was the one who had failed him the most.

-Abaddon had failed him in the cave, he had failed him in the attack on Castle Kelsey, and he had almost failed him again by acting rashly when it came to dealing with the giants.
+And he had almost failed him again by acting rashly when it came to handling the giants.

-He angrily shook his head from side to side and tried to cool himself off, but it was difficult for him to do so; by nature, he was the Destroyer and destruction was what he did best.
+Angrily, he shook his head from side to side, trying to cool his temper, but it was difficult for him to do so.
+By nature, he was the Destroyer and destruction was what he excelled in.